 - Significant and permanent scarring, disfigurement, or loss of a bodily function

 - Permanent injury

 The provision for death means that if a victim lost their life in the accident, their family may have the option to pursue damages from the liable driver in a wrongful death lawsuit.
-Call 1-800-747-3733 today for a free consultation regarding how a Clearwater head-on collisions lawyer from our team can help you.

-Our Clearwater Head-On Collisions Lawyer Can Build Your Case
+Our Clearwater Lawyer Can Build Your Head-On Collisions Case

 Trying to prove the other driver caused the accident can be a difficult task, especially when dealing with insurance adjusters who are trained to avoid cutting into the company’s profit at all costs.
 When you become our client, our team will take the necessary steps to prove that you deserve financial recovery for your injuries.